 St. Petersburg Child Support Lawyer

 Child support is an issue in any divorce where the spouses are responsible for a minor child in some way.
 Child support can also be ordered as part of a paternity action or other family law proceeding.
 Although child support is, in large part, determined by resort to the Florida Child Support Guidelines, many factors go into determining the correct amount of support, including deviating from the guidelines in appropriate circumstances.
-The St. Petersburg child support lawyers at Meros, Smith, Brennan & Brennan, P.A., can provide invaluable assistance in child support cases by helping to ensure that child support is calculated accurately and fairly, meeting the needs of you and your children.
+The St. Petersburg child support lawyers at Meros, Smith, Brennan, Brennan and Gregg, P.A., can provide invaluable assistance in child support cases by helping to ensure that child support is calculated accurately and fairly, meeting the needs of you and your children.

 Florida Child Support Guidelines